ajslater/picopt/README.md

     ln -s /usr/local/Cellar/mozjpeg/3.1/bin/jpegtran /usr/local/bin/mozjpeg

 #### Debian / Ubuntu
-    apt-get install optipng libjpeg-progs gifsicle python-imaging
+    apt-get install optipng gifsicle python-imaging if you don't want to install mozjpeg using the instructions below then use jpegtran:

+    apt-get install libjpeg-progs

 #### Redhat / Fedora
-    yum install optipng libjpeg-progs gifsicle python-imaging
+    yum install optipng gifsicle python-imaging if you don't want to install mozjpeg using the instructions below then use jpegtran:

-#### jpegrescan
-jpegrescan is a better jpeg optimizer than jpegtran, unfortunately it remains unpackaged :(

-    git clone git@github.com:kud/jpegrescan.git
-    ln -s jpegrescan/jpegrescan /usr/local/bin/jpegrescan
+    yum install libjpeg-progs

 #### MozJPEG
-mozjpeg is a better option than even jpegrescan.
+mozjpeg offers better compression than libjpeg-progs' jpegtran.
 As of Oct 2015 it may or may not be packaged for your \*nix, but even when it is, picopt requires that its separately compiled version of jpegtran be symlinked to 'mozjpeg' somewhere in the path.
 This installation example is for OS X:

     ln -s /usr/local/Cellar/mozjpeg/3.1/bin/jpegtran /usr/local/bin/mozjpeg

-You may find Linux instructions at (Robert Walter's Blog)[http://www.robertwalter.de/blog/2015/04/08/mozjpeg-3-0-0-on-debian-and-ubuntu/]
+You may find Linux instructions at [Robert Walter's Blog](http://www.robertwalter.de/blog/2015/04/08/mozjpeg-3-0-0-on-debian-and-ubuntu/)

+#### jpegrescan
+If you can't install MozJPEG, jpegrescan is a better jpeg optimizer than jpegtran contained in libjpeg-progs, unfortunately it also remains unpackaged :(

+    git clone git@github.com:kud/jpegrescan.git
+    ln -s jpegrescan/jpegrescan /usr/local/bin/jpegrescan

 #### pngout
-pngout is a useful compression to use after optipng, you can find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils)
+pngout is a useful compression to use after optipng.
+It is not packaged, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils)

 ### Picopt
     pip install picopt